 Important Award Information

 Please note that while applicants involved in an ongoing project at TFS will be considered, the TUNDRA award is intended to support original, independent research that is not specified in awards funded to other PIs.

 TUNDRA awardees are required to fund their own travel to Fairbanks, AK.
 Once in Fairbanks, the TFS team will handle logistics to get awardees up to the field station.

 Please email UAFfirstname.lastname@example.org with any questions, comments, or concerns.

 The seed funding for this award was started by TFS staff and continues to be funded through ongoing donations to support early career researchers.
 The TUNDRA award is a program under the Early Career Research Support Fund.

 Who is Eligible?

 Current students and early career researchers (those who have been students within the past 5 years).

 Submitted projects can be an extension of a project that has or has had userday support, but extensions of projects in which the applicant is not the principal investigator will not be considered.

 To complete the TUNDRA award application, students and early career researchers will need to fill out the requested information, including an extended project abstract, and upload a project description, their most recent CV, and a letter of support from a reference familiar with the applicant's academic and/or research career.
-The application due date for the 2023 award is February 15.
+The 2024 application period closes February 15.